SEO and Meta Descriptions

 Landing Page Meta Description

-As with other pages, the meta description tag for a landing page such as an About Us or a Contact Us page describes that page the search engine and is often used as the summary for the page on search results pages.
-So use best practice when writing the descriptions.
-Be sure to include keywords that a shopper is likely to use when searching for the type of information contained on the page.
-Equally as important, the landing page should also include those keywords in the text on the page.
+Like other pages, the meta description tag for a landing page like About Us or Contact Us tells search engines about the page and is often used as the page summary in search results.
+So, be sure to follow best practices when writing these descriptions.
+Be sure to include keywords shoppers are likely to use when searching for this type of information.
+Equally as important, make sure those keywords appear in the text on the landing page too.

 You can set the landing page metadata description in Site Management Tools when you create the Landing Page.
 See Landing Pages.